zerkerX/GenConverter/readme.md

 presses from incompatible pads (unlike some commercial converters)

-There are three branches of development maintained in this repository, depdending on intended use for the converter:
+There are three branches of development maintained in this repository, depending on intended use for the converter:

  * **generic_usb** : Converts the pad to a generic USB HID controller.
     Defines two axis and up to 10 buttons, though only a max of 8 are used.